tomknig/race/README.md

 race_direct_mongo_seed_1   docker-entrypoint.sh /mong ...
 Exit 0
 web                        docker-entrypoint.sh sh -c ...
 Up             0.0.0.0:3000->3000/tcp,:::3000->3000/tcp
 ```

+You might need to wait a minut while `web` installs its dependencies.

+Access `web` logs with `docker-compose logs web`.

 `mongo_seed` should be in `Exit 0` as it is used for populating mongodb.
 More in `Test data` section below.
 MongoDB is already pre-populated with test data.